-In 1941, the Germans began building tunnels for protection of crew and material on the Channel Islands of Jersey and Guernsey.
-In Jersey alone, there were plans for up to 25 tunnel systems.
-Hohlganganlage 4 on Jersey was one of them and was to be used for storage of ammunition.
+In 1941, the Germans began building tunnels on the Channel Islands of Jersey and Guernsey to protect their soldiers and stores.
+In Jersey alone, there were plans for up to 25 tunnel systems, of which Hohlganganlage 4 on Jersey was one, intended to be used for storage of ammunition.

-The Germans used slave workers for the hard work of chopping through the underground, a both degrading and very dangerous task.
+The Germans used slave labourers for the hard work of hacking through the rock, a degrading and very dangerous task.

-Ho4 was never completed, but was still put into used before the Germans capitulated in May 1945.
+Ho4 was never completed, but was still brought use before the Germans capitulated in May 1945.